 The Group may be unable to protect the intellectual property relating to its product candidates, or if it infringes the rights of others, its ability to successfully commercialise its product candidates may be harmed.
 The Group owns or hold licenses to a number of issued patents (foreign and foreign counterparts) and pending patent applications.
-The Group's success depends in part on its ability to obtain patent protection both in the United States and in other countries for its product candidates, as well as the methods for treating patients in the product indications using these product candidates.
-The Group's ability to protect its product candidates from unauthorised or infringing use by third parties depends in substantial part on its ability to obtain and maintain valid and enforceable patents.
+The Group's success depends in part on its ability to obtain patent protection both in the United States and in other territories for its product candidates, as well as the methods for treating patients in the product indications using these product candidates.
+The Group's ability to obtain and maintain valid and enforceable patents.
 Due to evolving legal standards relating to the patentability, validity and enforceability of patents covering pharmaceutical inventions and the scope of claims made under these patents, the Group's ability to obtain, maintain and enforce patents is uncertain and involves complex legal and factual questions.
-Even if the Group's product candidates, as well as methods for treating patients for prescribed indications using these product candidates are covered by valid and enforceable patents and have claims with sufficient scope, disclosure and support in the specification, the patents will provide protection only for a limited amount of time.
+Even if the Group's product candidates, as well as methods for treating patients and have claims with sufficient scope, disclosure and support in the specification, the patents will provide protection only for a limited amount of time.
 Accordingly, rights under any issued patents may not provide the Group with sufficient protection for a commercial advantage against competitive products or processes